OneOfOne/ooo-nospam/README.md

 In a way it's similar to webvitaly's [Anti-Spam](http://wordpress.org/plugins/anti-spam/) however this doesn't require the user to enter anything at all.

+* As of version 0.7.7 there's an option to add an extra javascript check, it's off by default.

 The comment gets marked as spam if any of the following rules are true :

 * If the comment is a trackback.